TimKotowski/schema-registry-go/README.md

 # schema-registry-go
 generated go protobuf files to allow the ease and use across repositories.
-Pull always from up to date Buf Schema Registry
+Up to date schema from Buf Schema Registry